SOSMIX Recipes - Vegetarian Recipes

 Roll out the pie lid(s) and place on top of the pie.

-Eat straight away or serve cold - it's yummy either way :)
+Eat straight away or serve cold – it’s yummy either way 🙂 Enjoy!

 Posh SosiRoll by Laura Hadland